frichti/koajv/README.md

 You can find examples of how to use this library.
 You can also look at the tests scenarios in the tests directory to get running examples to use.

+## Breaking changes :

+- v1.0.0 -> v2.0.0 : The validation error format has changed

 ## Body validation :

 In this example the call can looks like : `POST http://host.com/example/body`